High School Resume Template, Example & How to Write

 To create your master resume for a high school student, begin by setting up a few major sections:

 Now that you have the basic structure, here is how you pick what type of content to use, and how to write it to stand out among your competition.
+Learn more about how to tailor your resume for the job you are applying for.

 1. List Your Personal Information

 Let’s take a closer look at Tommy’s resume examples for high school students.
 His contact information is the first thing displayed – and includes his name, address, phone number, and email.
-However, the important detail to consider is how he selected the contact information.

 The email address is just as crucial.
 For privacy reasons, we inserted our email address – but for your high school job resume, you’ll want to use one that is hosted on a major server – such as Gmail.
 This will provide some much-needed credibility and reduce the potential of email bounce back or spam folder landing.